Tianeptine Sodium powder (30123-17-2)

 In terms of chemical classification, tianeptine is a tricyclic antidepressant (TCA).
 However, its pharmacology and effects vary from those of typical antidepressant and anxiolytics, mainly in the fact that it is not thought to act immediately through the regulation of monoaminergic neurotransmitters (such as serotonin, dopamine, and noradrenaline.)
 Rather, tianeptine is theorized to act upon glutamate and glutamatergic mechanisms, causing the brain to adapt more readily to stress and depression.

-07 Tianeptine Sodium Salt Application
+Tianeptine Sodium Application

 Sodium has been assayed as a steatosis-positive inducer in HepG2 cells.
 Tianeptine has also been used to study effects on rats exposed to swim endurance tests (SETs).
 This study reported that tianeptine increased swimming time in rats undergoing SET.
 Moreover, tianeptine also increased total cholesterol and LDL, while triglyceride levels were decreased.
 Thus, tianeptine may be involved in the pathogenesis of metabolic syndrome.

-08 Tianeptine Sodium Salt More Research
+Tianeptine Sodium More Research

-Tianeptine sodium salt is a water-soluble tricyclic antidepressant agent.
+Tianeptine sodium is a water-soluble tricyclic antidepressant agent.
 In contrast with classical tricyclic antidepressants or selective serotonin reuptake inhibitors (SSRIs), tianeptine is a selective serotonin reuptake enhancer (SSRE) in brain and reduces stress-induced atrophy of neuronal dendrites.
 (The product is for research purpose only.)Clinical trials of tianeptine suggest it is just as effective as other more popular antidepressants such as fluoxetine (a SSRI) and amitriptyline (a TCA).
 However, Tianeptine seems to exhibit fewer side effects and complications than traditional antidepressants.